 Susan Hansell began to write for the stage by constructing texts for dancers, choreographers, and performance artists, including herself.
-As a result, stylized movement and physical elements remain theatrical aspects in her plays, which include the 10-minute A History, reviewed on NPX, podcast by Panglossian Productions, staged as a reading by the Alternative Theater Company, produced as a filmed zoom video by Spark Creative Works, and included in American Blues Theater's (Chicago) 2022 (online library) RIPPED Festival; the new full-length absurdist comedy An Ocean of Bees, seen in an early cold reading at The Tank (NYC) as presented by The Bechdel Group then selected for development by The Bridge Initiative and staged as a reading at the Bechdel Festival 2.0 (Phoenix); and the new historically-driven three-act drama At Dawn with the Rain and the Stars, from which the first act Who Will Witness for the Witness was staged as a reading by the Shattered Glass Project (Seattle), reviewed on NPX, and produced in 2022 by The St. Louis Actors’ Studio, and, from which the second act Every Concentrated Fragment was showcased at the 2017 William Inge Festival then produced by the Tucson Players in 2018, by the Bay Area Women’s History Festival in January-February 2020, and virtually in August 2021 by the Femme Fatale Festival, Washington DC.
+Perhaps as a result, stylized movement and physical elements remain theatrical aspects in her plays, which include the 10-minute A History, reviewed on NPX, podcast by Panglossian Productions, staged as a reading by the Alternative Theater Company, produced as a filmed zoom video by Spark Creative Works, and included in American Blues Theater's (Chicago) 2022 RIPPED Festival; the new full-length absurdist comedy An Ocean of Bees, seen in an early cold reading at The Tank (NYC) as presented by The Bechdel Group then selected for development by The Bridge Initiative and staged as a reading at the Bechdel Festival 2.0 (Phoenix); and the new historically-driven three-act drama At Dawn with the Rain and the Stars, from which the first act Who Will Witness for the Witness was staged as a reading by the Shattered Glass Project (Seattle), reviewed on NPX, and produced in 2022 by The St. Louis Actors’ Studio, and, from which the second act Every Concentrated Fragment was showcased at the 2017 William Inge Festival then produced by the Tucson Players in 2018, by the Bay Area Women’s History Festival in January-February 2020, and virtually in August 2021 by the Femme Fatale Festival, Washington DC.

 CONTACT